|Product / Service||DETTOL HANDWASH|

 In a stretch of five months, we organized the first phase of this activity simultaneously in more than a dozen fairs.
 As an on-going exercise it is being carried out in various fairs across the country.

 Over 230,000 kids were engaged at India’s biggest fairs.
 India’s renowned doctors and medical experts gave a thumbs up to this exercise.
 Not just this, National Integrated Medical Association, India’s leading medical organization also endorsed the activity.
 India's leading fair organizers have now invited Dettol to organize this activity in over 100 fairs.
 With this, Dettol aims to reach out to over 1 million kids by 15 October 2017, World Handwashing Day.

 The activity was organized in local Indian fairs, which gave us an opportunity to interact with kids, in real time.
 With these fairs, receiving a footfall of over 10,000 kids a day, Dettol promoted the habit of handwashing in them, without interrupting the fun.
-Thus making them an ideal media platform for this activity.
 To date, more than 230,000 kids were engaged in this activity, at the biggest fairs across India.
 With this fun and engaging activity, Dettol ended up becoming a name synonymous with handwashing for kids.

 A typical Indian fair attracts more than 20,000 people a day, comprising mostly kids.
 These fairs have everything kids love: rides, games and food.
 But they’re also their single biggest exposure to germs and infections.
 We used this opportunity to engage children into handwashing, without interrupting the fun.